metacontroller/metacontroller/docs/src/api/customize.md

 ]
 ```

-The first element is needed, as in addition to our parent `CR`, in this case `GlobalConfigMap`, we need a source ConfigMap (as we want to propage it).
+The first `RelatedRule` describes that given configmap should be returned (it will be used as souce for our propagation).

-The second one is pointing that we want to get all namespaces in the cluster (`'labelSelector': {}` means - select all objects)
+The second `RelatedRule` describes that we want to recieve also all namespaces in the cluster (`'labelSelector': {}` means - select all objects).

-By having that, call to the `sync` hook will have non empty `related` field, in which all objects matching given criteria will be present.
+With those rules, call to the `sync` hook will have non empty `related` field (if resources exists in the cluster), in which all objects matching given criteria will be present.